Travel information, warnings and warnings worldwide (valid March 2, 2020)

 The Ministry of Foreign Affairs informs Romanian citizens who are in, transiting or intending to travel to the Kingdom of Spain that, according to information provided by the Spanish Meteorological Agency, the Spanish territory will be affected by the Karine storm from March 2, 2020.
 Wind gusts up to 120 km / h will be recorded throughout the Spanish coast, especially the Cantabrian region, the northern Mediterranean and south-east of Andalusia, with waves up to 6 meters in Galicia, the Basque Country, Asturias and 5 meters in Cantabria .

-The communities with the orange alert code due to the wind are: Andalusia, Aragon, the Balearic Islands, Castilla y Leon, Castilla-La Mancha, Catalonia, Extremadura, Madrid, Murcia, La Rioja and Valencia.
-The rest of the territory (except the Canary Islands, Ceuta and Melilla) remains yellow alert due to the wind.
-Also, orange snow code was announced in the communities of Aragon, Catalonia and yellow code of snow in the communities of Asturias, Cantabria, Castilla y Leon, Galicia, Navarra, La Rioja and Valencia.
+The communities with orange wind warning codes are: Andalusia, Aragon, the Balearic Islands, Castilla y Leon, Castilla-La Mancha, Catalonia, Extremadura, Madrid, Murcia, La Rioja and Valencia.
+The rest of the territory (except the Canary Islands, Ceuta and Melilla) remains with a yellow alert level due to the wind.
+An orange snow code was also announced in the communities of Aragon, Catalonia and a yellow snow code in the communities of Asturias, Cantabria, Castilla y Leon, Galicia, Navarra, La Rioja and Valencia.

 Kenya: There are confirmed risk factors - avoid travel!